secretstartups/handbook/content/handbook/marketing/marketing-operations/marketo/_index.md

 ### Re-MQL

-For additional information, visit the lead lifecycle page](/handbook/marketing/marketing-operations/lead-lifecycle/#lead-lifecycle).
+For additional information, visit the [lead lifecycle page](/handbook/marketing/marketing-operations/lead-lifecycle/#lead-lifecycle).

 A Lead/Contact will be allowed to re-MQL if they are in a `Recycle` status and reach the [MQL threshold](/handbook/marketing/marketing-operations/) again.